-Most workers are aware that if they have an injury at work, or while performing work related duties, they are able to claim for workers’ compensation.
+Most workers are aware that if they suffer injuries in the workplace, or while performing work related duties, they are able to claim for workers’ compensation.
 This is usually for events causing physical injury, like injury to their back while lifting something heavy, or being in a car accident on the way to or from work.

-However, psychiatric or psychological injuries can also occur in the workplace, such as when a person is being bullied or harassed, or they witness, or are a victim of, something traumatic like an armed robbery.
+However, psychiatric or psychological injuries in the workplace can also occur, such as when a person is being bullied or harassed, or they witness, or are a victim of, something traumatic like an armed robbery.

 It was this word ‘major’ that has caused many injured workers’ claims to fail.
 In fact, during the period of July 2017 to June 2018, the rejection rate for psychiatric or psychological injuries was 64.7%.